reisaraujo-miguel/JFLAP/README.md

 ---

-*JFLAP-Modern - Community-maintained continuation of the educational tool for formal languages and automata theory*
+*JFLAP NG - Community-maintained continuation of the educational tool for formal languages and automata theory*

 *Original JFLAP developed at Duke University (2002-2009)*